Glossary of abandoned mines terms

 Evaporation ponds

-These are large shallow ponds generally used to reduce water volumes by using sunlight to evaporate the water.
-Water may be process water or mine-affected water.
+These are large shallow ponds generally used to reduce water volumes by using sunlight, heat and wind to evaporate the water.
+Water may be clean or mine-affected (contaminated).

 Hardstand laydown areas

-These are hard-surfaced areas for storing heavy vehicles, machinery or materials.
+These are hard-surfaced areas suitable for storing heavy vehicles, machinery or materials.

-A mining process where mined ore is crushed and heaped on an impermeable plastic or bitumen lined pad and then irrigated with a leach solution to dissolve the valuable metals before further processing.
+A mining process where mined ore is crushed and heaped on an impermeable plastic or bitumen lined pad and then irrigated with a leach solution to dissolve the valuable metals and produce a leachate that can be collected for further mineral processing.

 Mullock heap